faizahmad-khan/web-games/Game4.py/README.md

    - Change direction using keyboard controls

 2. **Eating Food**
-   - Worms grow when they eat food
+   - Worms grow when they eat red food (🍎)
-   - Each food item increases your score
+   - Each red food increases your score by 10 × Level
+   - Bonus golden food (⭐) grants time-slow ability for 5 seconds
+   - Bonus food awards 50 × Level points
    - New food appears randomly after being eaten

+3. **Power-ups**
+   - **⭐ Bonus Food (Golden Star)** - Activates time-slow mode
+   - When collected, the game slows down 2x for 5 seconds
+   - Appears randomly (15% chance) after eating regular food
+   - Perfect for dodging tight situations!

-3. **Collision**
+4. **Collision**
    - Avoid hitting the walls of the game area
    - Don't collide with your own body
    - Game ends on collision

-4. **Difficulty**
+5. **Difficulty**
-   - Game speed increases as your score grows
+   - Game speed increases as you level up (every 5 foods eaten)
    - Longer worms are harder to control
    - Challenge yourself for high scores!